php-fig/fig-standards/proposed/http-message.md

 )
 ```

-The implementation would convert the above to:
+An implementation of this specification would convert the above to:

 ```php
 array(